warner/petmail/docs/mailbox.rst

 then uses the mailbox privkey and pubkey1 to decrypt the message and obtain msgB.

-It then splits msgB into the 32-byte client-id and the inner msgC, and enqueues msgC to the matching recipient.
-If the client-id is unrecognized, it returns an error.
+It then splits msgB into MSTID the inner msgC.
+It decrypts MSTID to obtain the non-sender-specific non-message-specific yes-recipient-specific TID, looks up the matching message queue, and enqueues msgC to that queue.
+If the TID is unrecognized, it returns an error.

 When the message has been safely queued, connection-oriented transports (TCP, Tor) indicate success by writing "ok:" (0x6f 0x6b 0x3a) followed by the